- Let us Look at the Reasons Behind Delayed Periods

 Is this what your search history looks like?

-Let’s look at what science has to say in answer to “how to induce a period”.
+Let’s look at what science has to say in response to “how to induce a period” or “how to get your period in one hour”.

 No, as we said, nothing you eat or drink can make your periods come sooner.
 In other words, there are no home remedies to get periods faster.

-As per anecdotal evidence and traditional knowledge, foods such as ginger, turmeric, papaya, pineapple, and parsley and intake of vitamin C can help your periods arrive early.
+As per anecdotal evidence and traditional knowledge, foods such as ginger, turmeric, papaya, pineapple, and parsley can help your periods arrive early.
 Most of these foods are supposed to act on your estrogen and progesterone levels to induce your period.

 However, there is not enough scientific evidence to establish any of these claims.